-Find procedures and claims that should have been billed to insurance but weren’t.
+Find procedures and claims that should have been billed to insurance but weren’t so you can collect your reimbursement in a timely manner.

 Insurance companies will only pay for the procedures that you send them, and if you don’t send them within a specific time frame, some insurance companies will refuse to pay.
 If you aren’t sending all eligible procedures to both primary and secondary insurance and sending them in a timely manner, you are leaving money on the table that you could have collected from insurance.
 Luckily, it’s easy to track those things in Dentrix and solve any problems quickly before insurance refuses to pay on the procedures or claims.